-This Procurement Strategy will set out how they will ensure prompt payment of the main contractors and sub-contractors in the supply chain.
-Your Annual Procurement Report should include statements on how this has been achieved.
+This Procurement Strategy must set out how the public body will ensure prompt payment of the prime contractors and sub-contractors in the supply chain.
+The Annual Procurement Report should include statements on how this has been achieved.

 The Procurement Strategy template includes prompt payment requirements within the Spend/Finance section.

 The Procurement Journey also includes the Annual Procurement Report template.